weblyzard/statistical-tests/README.md

 ## TESTS

-In order to test the API it is enough to simply run the same commands that are included in the API together with a set of files that are known to respect / not respect the specification.
+In order to test the API it is enough to simply run the same commands that are included in the API together with a set of files that are known to follow / not follow the specification.

 To run the tests simply run the following bash scripts: [test_server](https://github.com/weblyzard/statistical-tests/blob/master/scripts/test_server.sh)

+Do not forget to change the permission of the script previously:

+    sudo chmod u+x pathToScript/test_server.sh

 It contains the following tests: